ttariik/ttariik/README.md

 ## Hi there 👋

-I am a dedicated software developer with a strong background in web development and a growing focus on DevSecOps.
+With a strong foundation in web development, I’m now shifting my focus toward mastering DevSecOps to bridge the gap between development, operations, and security.

 Technologies I work with: